-Figure 16.
-Crosstalk (3)

 Figure 17.
+Crosstalk(3)

-Output Offset vs Gain
+Figure 18.
+Output Offset Across TGC Gain

 - (3) -1dB signal applied on one channel at a time and output is observed on: - 1.
-Adjacent channel channel next to the aggressor channel, but not a shared channel - 2.
+Shared channel second channel in the pair having a common ADC - 2.
+Adjacent channel channel next to the aggressor channel, but not a shared channel - 3.
 Far channel all other channels (neither shared or adjacent)